Hawai‘i Sea Grant Opportunities

 A host office application should include the following information in two pages or less:

-- Host office name and location
+1. Host office name and location.

-- The description should include a short summary and mission statement outlining the overall work of the office.
+3. Short summary and mission statement outlining the overall work of the office.

 How to Submit Application